Objectives of the service

 - Improvement of workflow

 The commercial benefits to the customer of the SatCare system can be seen in the improved outcomes for patients reducing the long-term care costs.
 For ambulance providers having an onboard ultrasound system gives them a unique selling point and can allow them access to other markets like civil or military applications.
-The addition of broadband satcom will also allow the transfer of large amount of data at a higher speed and lower cost than other satcom alternatives.
+The addition of broadband satcom can also allow the transfer of large amount of data at a higher speed and lower cost than other satcom alternatives.
 For the satellite provider the communication system developed in SatCare can become a standard communication system for many remote connectivity applications and increase the market of broadband satcom.